Abstract

 3.2.
 Degradation state estimation and lifetime prediction based on SVM

 The support vector machine (SVM) was presented by Vapnik in 1995.
 SVM is a type of algorithm-based machine learning based on statistical learning theory and specifically targeted at small samples for training [16].
 The basic principle of SVM is to map the input vectors into a high dimensional feature space and construct the optimum separating hyper-plane, to achieve classification.
-Take the classification of a two dimensional input space using linear SVM as an example, as shown in Fig. 3; the circles and squares represent two different classes of samples.
-H is the classification curve.
-H1 and H2 are the curves parallel to the classification curve, and they include the samples that are the nearest to the classification curve for each class of samples.
-The distance between H1 and H2 is called the maximal margin.
+Take the classification of a two dimensional input space using linear SVM as an example, as shown in Fig. 3; the circles and squares represent two different classes of samples. is the classification curve. and are the curves parallel to the classification curve, and they include the samples that are the nearest to the classification curve for each class of samples.
+The distance between and is called the maximal margin.
 The samples that are the nearest to the classification curve are known as support vectors [17-20].

 Fig. 3The principle of linear support vector machine in classification